samsface/godot-steam-api/addons/steam_api/readme.md

 ## 😶‍🌫️ Can I publish to Itch.io still?

 Yes.
-There's a switch in `Project Settings > Steam API` that disables the integration, i.e. all calls on the API just do nothing and return/yield null.
+There's a flag that disables the integration, i.e. all calls on the API just do nothing and return/yield null.
 However it is up to the caller to then safely deal with the null values returned by the API in disabled mode.
+You can set the flag in two ways:

+A. Set `Project Settings > Steam API > Disable Steam Integration [x]`.
+B. Or add `disable_steam_integration` to your export's feature flags.

 ## ☁️ Does this support cloud saves?